Individuals who are currently or formerly incarcerated, or those that support and/or work with these individuals.

 If you, or someone you know, is in reentry and having an issue with discrimination, restrictions of your rights and freedoms, issues with an administrative process, or a denial of services of benefits, tell them about it here.They will do their best to incorporate your words into their policy advocacy work (please note: they cannot guarantee their staff will be able to get back to you directly).

-Note: root & rebound also creates statewide and national reentry resources.
-Please click here to see their most recent publications.
-For a full list of current news & reports click here for the root & rebound blog.
+Note: Root & Rebound also creates statewide and national reentry resources.
+Please visit website to view most recent publications.